Can I Use Pool Chemicals in My Spa? Safe Chemical Guide

 Temperature Considerations

 Spa temperatures of 100-104°F dramatically affect chemical behavior.
 Chlorine dissipates 2-3 times faster than in pools. pH tends to rise more quickly due to increased aeration and CO2 loss.
-Test before each use and maintain 1-3 ppm free chlorine constantly.
+Test before each use and maintain free chlorine at roughly 3-5 ppm at all times (never let it fall to zero), keeping it toward the lower end and the water clear before children enter.

 Higher temperatures also increase bather load impact.
 Each person in a 400-gallon spa equals 25-30 people in a 10,000-gallon pool in terms of contamination ratio.